The Academy for Couples Therapists

 How We Protect Your Information

 We adopt appropriate data collection, storage and processing practices and security measures to protect against unauthorized access, alteration, disclosure or destruction of your personal information, including email address, sign-in and transaction information and data stored on our Site.
 We maintain internal policies on information security, including information and communication technology security, physical security and access security.
 We destroy and de-identify personal information in accordance with our destruction policies.
 The security of your data is important to us, but no method of transmission over the Internet, or method of electronic storage is 100% secure.
 While we strive to use commercially acceptable means to protect your personal information, we cannot guarantee it will be free from all security breaches.

 Sharing Your Personal Information

 We do not sell or rent users’ or subscribers’ personal information to others or without your permission exchange or share it.
 We may share generic aggregated demographic information not linked to any personal information regarding visitors, users or subscribers with our business partners, trusted affiliates and advertisers for our stated purposes.

 Under certain circumstances we may disclose your personal information in the good faith belief that such action is necessary to:

 - To protect and defend the rights or intellectual property

 - To prevent or investigate possible wrongdoing in connection with the Service

-- To protect the personal safety of users and members of the service or the public
+- To protect the personal safety of users of the service or the public

 - To protect against legal liability